montanatrouthunters/montanatrouthunters.com/content/rates-and-policies/policies.md

 ---

 {{% callout warning %}}
 To secure your selected trip date(s), a 50% deposit is required within 10 days of booking.
-The final payment of the balance is due 7 days before the trip date.
+The final payment of the balance is due on the day of the trip.
 {{% /callout %}}

 #### What's Included